ldci/OpenCV3-red/README.md

 ## see http://www.red-lang.org and http://opencv.org

-### This binding has been tested with Mac OSX 10.12.3 and Windows 10.
+### This binding has been tested with macOS 10.12 and Windows 10.

 ### This binding allows access about 600 basic OpenCV functions.
 ### This binding can be used with OpenCV 1.0 and higher version of opencv library.
 ### This binding is adapted for OpenCV 3.0.

 ###You must use 32-bit version of dynamically linked libraries (see /DDLs directory).

+### NEW JULY 19 2017

+Red binding for OpenCV is red 0.6.3 compatible!
+You just need to compile the samples.

+***Important: from now, Red/OpenCV will be updated for only stable Red version.***

 ### NEW JUNE 23 2017